keltia/fetiche-rs/scripts/README.md

 ## Obsolete utilities

-- `reduce.sh`

-Takes CSV with full ADS-B data from EMIT and reduces them to pseudo-Cat21 format with specific columns.
-Significant data is lost during the process.
-Uses the `adsb-hdr.txt` file to add CSV headers.

-> NOTE: this is now obsolete as the fetiche workflow does not use or generate pseudo-Cat21 files.

 - `convert-csv.ps1`

 Automate the conversion of several CSV files into their Parquet equivalent on Windows.

-> NOTE: this is now obsolete as the fetiche workflow does not use or generate pseudo-Cat21 files.

 ## References